vanchao/gin_blog/README.md

 # gin_blog
 A blog system for practise.
-Used The Gin Framework written in Go Language
+Used The Gin Framework written in Go Language <br>
+Backend and Frontend separation